-Cals around the world.
+Consumption plays an ever-expanding role in the lives of individuals around the world.
 To some, consumption defines contemporary American society, as well as much of the rest of the developed world.
-We consume many obvious things-fast food, t-shirts, a day at Walt Disney World®-and many others that are not so obvious-a lecture, medical service, a day at the ballpark.
-We consume many goods and services that we must have in order to live and many more that we simply have come to want.
+We consume many obvious things-fast food, T-shirts, a day at Walt Disney World-and many others that are not so obvious-a lecture, medical service, a day at the ballpark.
+We consume many goods and services that we must have in order to live and many more that we simply have come to want, or think we need.
 Often we must go to particular settings to obtain these goods and services (although, as we will see, more and more of them are coming to us).
-This book is concerned with those settings: shopping malls, cybermalls, fast food restaurants, theme parks, and cruise ships, to name a few.
+This book is concerned with those settings: home-shopping television, shopping malls, cybermalls, fast food restaurants, theme parks, and cruise ships, to name a few.
 We will be concerned with the issue of why we go to some places rather than others, and we will also deal with the ways in which these settings contribute to the high and increasing level of consumption that characterizes society today.